620 million people in India are caught in a massive blackout as the world’s largest power outage strikes the country.

 NOTE: During the famous San Diego power outage last year (2011), we were fortunate that we had some large 1 gallon water bottles on hand.
 As soon as the power went out, I filled them all with water and threw them in the freezer.
 The power was fortunately only out for 6-8 hours, but by the time it came back on the water had frozen nearly solid save for the core which was still liquid water.
 Now I try to keep big water bottles in the freezer all the time.
 In the event power goes out again, I know these bottles will act as huge blocks of ice and may give us an extra day or two as long as we don’t open the fridge too much.
 This buys us precious time by keeping or food fresher longer.
 The problem with them is they take up a lot of space that could be used for food, so it’s a lesser of the two evils kind of thing.
 We weren’t prepared last time, so I had to think fast on how to preserve what little food we had.

 Salt can be used to preserve meat so make sure you have plenty.
 One pound is NOT enough.
-Have about 5 pounds of salt on hand, in prolonged survival situations it can also be used to barter with in the event you find that need other supplies.
+Have about 5 pounds of salt on hand; in prolonged survival situations it can also be used to barter with in the event you find that you need other supplies.

-Get a good portable propane stove, or wood burning stove.
+Get a good portable propane stove or wood burning stove.
 Depending on where you’re located, and your access to trees, a wood burning stove might be better.
-Propane costs money and if you don’t have a large reserve, and the blackout last longer than a week, a small LP bottle will not be enough to cook all the meals your family will need.
+Propane costs money and if you don’t have a large reserve, and the blackout lasts longer than a week, a small LP bottle will not be enough to cook all the meals your family will need.

 PROCURE & SECURE YOUR WEAPONS

-Weapons may freak some people out, but the fact is, if you’re caught in a prolonged blackout, you have no electricity, and if you’re anywhere near the city proper you are in greater danger of bands of marauders and looters looking for things to steal.
-They could be armed, and it’s safer to assume they will be armed and dangerous, rather than hope they aren’t.
+Weapons may freak some people out, but the fact is if you’re caught in a prolonged blackout and anywhere near the city proper, you are in greater danger of bands of marauders and looters looking for things to steal.
+They could be armed, and it’s safer to assume they will be armed and dangerous rather than hope they aren’t.

 This is not a joke!

 I’ve seen people freak out, and when people are scared, like when they can’t feed their families, or they are starving, they do crazy things.
-Look at the aftermath of hurricane Katrina, that will give you an idea of what can happen in a disaster situation.
-Many people died in the street, killed by looters and marauding bands of thieves, gang members, and people just scared of dying themselves.
+Look at the aftermath of hurricane Katrina.
+That will give you an idea of what can happen in a disaster situation.
+Many people died in the street, killed by looters and marauding bands of thieves, gang members, and people just scared of dying.